England soccer leaders criticized for ‘sham’ diversity plan

 Clarke described his blueprint as a “once-in-a-generation opportunity to fundamentally change the way football works” and urged the FA Council to pass the changes next month.

-“I’ve had that conversation from someone saying, ‘you can’t force me,“’ Clarke said.
+“I’ve had that conversation from someone saying, ‘you can’t force me,'" Clarke said.
 “I said, ‘Try me.
 Take me on.
-In the court of public opinion if you think you can keep stuffing the council with grey-haired white men.“’Report Typo/Error
+In the court of public opinion if you think you can keep stuffing the council with grey-haired white men.'"Report Typo/Error